1chooo/my-swe-wiki/computer_network/hw01/README.md

 **Answer:**

 - F
+  - In nonpersistent connection, every element needs its own request to be sent.
 - T
+  - Persistent connect is approached by TCP, and TCP may still open for another web page.
 - F
+  - TCP closes once one HTTP request achieved, and will open for next HTTP request.
+  - Nonpersistent: TCP closes once one object request achieved.
+(Not to mention HTTP request)
 - F
+  - It’s used to make proxy knows that if it should request new message.
 - F
+  - Requests fetching resources, like GET, HEAD, DELETE, or OPTIONS, usually don’t need message body.

 ### Q2.
 What are the five layers in the Internet protocol stack?
 (10%)